mrded/wroom/data/blog/2023-09-15-mid-september-trip.md

 We are going to book 2 Bell tents for two nights 15-17 Sept.
 TBC.
 That gives us a room for 8 people.

-At the moment we have booked only one Bell tent for 4 people for the first night.
-So that we can arrive late and not worring about making a tent during a night.
+At the moment we have booked one Bell tent for the first night.
+And another bell tent booked for both nights.

 Bell tent is £60 per night, shared with 4 people.

 There still an option to book a pitch for own tent, it's £30 per night.
 A pitch can be shared between two bikes/tents.